 - Some practitioners have used it to make topical creams used to relieve tingling in feet and hands and neuropathic pain.

-Cannabis reduces intraocular pressure – fluid pressure in eyes – significantly in individuals with glaucoma – a form of eye disease that result from conditions that restrict blood movement to the eyes like severe diabetic retinopathy.
+- Cannabis reduces intraocular pressure – fluid pressure in eyes – significantly in individuals with glaucoma – a form of eye disease that results from conditions that restrict blood movement to the eyes like severe diabetic retinopathy.

 Cannabinoid therapy for diabetes

-Research has shown how cannabis, particularly the cannabinoids the plant contains may treat diabetes in the future.
-Despite its appetite inducing effect, studies have shown that the increase in calories intake has little impact on BMI or the body weight.
-A study that International Osteoporosis Foundation and National Osteoporosis Foundation published in the year 2016 showed that marijuana users have lower BMI than individuals who have never consumed it.
+Research has shown how cannabis and its partnering cannabinoids may treat diabetes in the future.
+Despite its appetite inducing effect, studies have shown that the increase in caloric intake has little impact on BMI or the body weight.
+A survey that International Osteoporosis Foundation and National Osteoporosis Foundation published in the year 2016 showed that marijuana users have lower BMI than individuals who have never consumed it.

 Cannabinoid also combats autoimmune disorders.

 As stated earlier, type-1 diabetes is an autoimmune disorder – it occurs after the immune system attacks the pancreas.
-However, the Diabetes Council has showed that cannabinoid has the potential of saving insulin-forming cells from damages and reverse autoimmune diseases.
+However, the Diabetes Council has shown that cannabinoids may potentially save insulin-forming cells from damages and reverse autoimmune diseases.

 Diabetes causes nerve damage.
-Around 60-70% of diabetic patients deal with some kind of neuropathic pain.
-On the other hand, cannabis is widely known for its effective neuro-protective capabilities.
-Patent #6630507, held by the United States government, declares that cannabinoids are effective neuroprotectants and antioxidants that can treat various disorders.
+Around 60-70% of diabetic patients deal with some neuropathic pain.
+On the other hand, cannabis is widely known for its useful neuroprotective capabilities.
+Patent #6630507, held by the United States government, declares that cannabinoids are active neuroprotectants and antioxidants that can treat various disorders.
 Cannabis anti-inflammatory effects also quiet pain and ease symptoms.

 Diabetes and its associated symptoms can be life-changing and debilitating.
-However, studies in the world of legal cannabis have shown the possibility of ending the disease.
+However, studies in the world of legal cannabis show promise in the possibility of ending the disease.